WIPtitle/mp3-player-server/README.md

-# Audio Server
+# MP3 Player Server

 A lightweight network audio playback service with REST API for managing and playing audio files remotely.

 ## What it does

-The service provides a simple HTTP API to upload, store, and play MP3 audio files on a remote machine.
-It supports:
+The service provides HTTP API (documented under docs/) to upload and play MP3 audio files on a remote machine.
+Features include:
 - File storage with persistent disk storage
 - Playback control (play/stop)
 - File management (upload/delete/list)
 - Single audio stream (one file playing at a time)
 - Automatic looping of played files
+- Web console for easy management

 ## How it works